mzemplenyi/mzemplenyi.github.io/teaching.md

      style="float: right; margin-right: 10px;"
      width="150" height="110" /> -->
 <strong style="font-size: 125%;"> Harvard T. H. Chan School of Public Health </strong>
-+ **Description:** During my graduate studies, I was a teaching assistant for the following courses taken by masters and doctoral students at the School of Public Health:
+**Description:** During my graduate studies, I was a teaching assistant for the following courses taken by masters and doctoral students at the School of Public Health:
 + BST 254: Design and Monitoring of Adaptive Clinical Trials
 + BST 227: Statistical Genetics
 + BST 312: Statistical Consulting
 + BST 214: Priniciples of Clinical Trials
 + BST 222: Basics of Statistical Inference
 _Recipient of 2020 Harvard Chan Teaching Assistant Award_

 <strong style="font-size: 125%;"> StatStart Summer Program </strong>
-+ **Description:** StatStart is a one month intensive summer course in biostatistics & computing for high school students from underrepresented minority & low-income backgrounds in the greater Boston area.
+**Description:** StatStart is a one month intensive summer course in biostatistics & computing for high school students from underrepresented minority & low-income backgrounds in the greater Boston area.
 + For the 2018 and 2019 sessions, I helped organize the logistics of the program, developed the introduction to data analysis curriculum, and served as one of the teachers.

 <strong style="font-size: 125%;"> Harvard College </strong>
-+ Teaching assistant for EM16: Real-Life Statistics, _awarded Certificate of Distinction in Teaching_
++ Teaching assistant for EM16: Real-Life Statistics _Awarded Certificate of Distinction in Teaching_
 + Course assistant for STAT 104: Introduction to Statistics

 <!-- <strong style="font-size: 125%;"> Methods and Computing in R </strong>